Recommendations for patient's

 Follow-Up Care

-Proper follow-up care is extremely important and ensures long-term success after using Ozempic, Mounjaro, or Zepbound for weight loss.
+Proper follow-up care is extremely important and ensures long-term success after weight loss procedure.

-Regular Check-Ups – Monitor progress with your doctor and adjust treatment every 6 months.
+• Regular Check-Ups – Monitor progress with your doctor and follow up at 2 weeks, 3,6,12 and 24 months.

-Weight Management Plan – If stopping the medication, work with a healthcare provider to prevent weight regain.
+• Weight Management Plan – when reaching weight loss plateau, work with a healthcare provider to prevent weight regain.

 Consistent healthy habits will help maintain your results long-term!